systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Workspace with region](/tutorial-img/03-deploy_containerized_app/workspace_with_region.png)

-Notice that this Component looks different from the previous two!
+Notice that this Asset looks different from the previous two!
 An AWS `Region` is a 'frame', while the previous two were 'components'.
 Frames are a way to organize or aggregate components in the Model for easier configuration or relationship creation.
-The `Region` frame is a _configuration_ frame, meaning that any component placed inside is automatically configured by it.
+The `Region` frame is a _configuration_ frame, meaning that any Asset placed inside is automatically configured by it.

 Resize the `Region` frame to be a little larger by clicking and dragging the corner of the frame.
 You can see in the lower right corner of the frame that it is not qualified - that's because you haven't decided which AWS Region to use.